Compostable Plastics Task Force (CPTF)

 To provide an organizational structure that facilitates a dialog among plastics producers, product manufacturers, purchasers and consumers, recycling program managers and composters.
 The Task Force will encourage composters to add their voice to the conversation so that end-of-life impacts can be considered as decisions are made about compostable plastics.

 The CPTF is an ad-hoc committee of the USCC that consists of a Leadership Team and 3 Working Groups.
-The leadership team includes co-chairs, Debra Darby and Michele Young, at-large members Matt Cotton and Scott Subler, and the facilitators of the 3 working groups.
+The leadership team includes co-chairs, MIchele Young and USCC Board member Matt Cotton, and the facilitators of the 3 working groups.

 The three working groups are:

-- Labeling, identification and consumer outreach/education, co-facilitated by Jack Macy from the City of San Francisco, CA and Bridget Anderson from New York City
+- Labeling, identification and consumer outreach/education, co-facilitated by Jack Macy from the City of San Francisco and Bridget Anderson from New York City

-- Compostability Standards and Operation Impacts, co-facilitated by Michele Riggs from Cedar Grove Composting, Seattle WA and Richard Gertman from Cascadia Consulting, San Jose, CA
+- Compostability Standards and Operation Impacts, co-facilitated by Michele Riggs from Cedar Grove Composting, Seattle WA and Hilary Near from Cascadia Consulting, San Jose, CA

 - CORC supported development of a White Paper to lay out the issue regarding compostable plastics.